Moving beyond a “Stay Strong” message

 The compounded stress and exhaustion from worrying about the coronavirus pandemic is leading to what some have called "COVID fatigue."
-Many of our residents are facing stressors that range from the constant need to change our normal behavior to mitigate the virus to the economic impact from devastating work shut downs and unemployment.
+Many of our residents are facing stressors that range from the constant need to change our normal behavior to mitigate the virus to the economic impact of devastating work shutdowns and unemployment.

 Let’s be clear: this pandemic has been dreadful.
-And the devastating fires, poor air quality, power shut offs, and the state of our national politics have not made our lives any easier.
+And the devasting fires, poor air quality, power shutoffs, and the state of our national politics have not made our lives any easier.
 We’re all facing daily uncertainty about how long this will last and what our future will entail.

 Of course, we all must continue to be vigilant and disciplined in countering this virus.
 As a community, we have responded well, but we cannot allow ourselves to fall into a state of denial or complacency.
 As we approach the holiday season, let’s keep up the good work of washing our hands, wearing our masks and watching our distance.
 If not for ourselves, let’s at least do it for our families, our frontline workers and our co-workers.